-Dominik Karbowski is the Technical Manager of Intelligent Eco-Mobility, within the Vehicle and Mobility Simulation Group.
+Dominik Karbowski is the Manager of the Intelligent Vehicle Controls & Low-Carbon Aviation Team, within the Vehicle and Mobility Simulation Group.
 He leads Argonne’s effort to improve vehicle energy efficiency through control, data science, connectivity and automation, and using advanced systems simulation research.

 His research interests include: